 What are shishito peppers?

 Shishito peppers are long, about finger-length peppers that have a thin skin.
-They originated in Japan but, like Brussels sprouts, they have become popular on restaurant menus in the United States in the last decade.
+They originated in Japan but, like roast Brussels sprouts, they have become popular on restaurant menus in the United States in the last decade.

 Shishitos are usually harvested when green for a savory snack that blisters or roasts quickly.
 Most shishitos are mild, but it’s been said that about 1 in every 10 to 20 shishito peppers is spicy.